Mohammed-Maghri/Inception/README.md

 # Daigram Of the expected Result For this Project
 <img width="792" alt="Screen Shot 2025-01-07 at 11 08 08 AM" src="https://github.com/user-attachments/assets/21fb862b-2800-468e-b585-c0f1a0ec5e19" />

-# So we Can Implement the Daigram Below we Will Split Things To Steps So we can Implement Everything Clearly in a Clear Easy WAY >
+# So we Can Implement the Daigram Below we Will Split Things To Steps So we can Implement Everything in a Clear Easy WAY >